florianspy/blocsie/README.md

 ./ng input.bag outputfolder amountofdatasets

-You will get two rosbags for each dataset one with an constant standard deviation (noise-conststd) and one using the data driven model to create the noise (noise-datastd)
+You will get two rosbags for each dataset, one with a constant standard deviation (noise-conststd) and one using the data-driven model to create the noise (noise-datastd).

 ![logo-color](https://github.com/florianspy/blocsie/assets/39183098/504c376e-401c-45a2-a8a5-c388fd32ef49)